-2.5.2 Sample Bottle Rack with 24 or 12 Sample Bottles
+2.5.2 Sample Bottle Rack with 24 Sample Bottles

-The sample bottle rack will hold either 24 round 350 ml, glass sample bottles with PTFE lined caps or 24 wedge-shaped 1000 ml, polypropylene sample bottles with foamed-polyethylene lined caps.
-The 12 bottle rack is similar, using 12 wedge-shaped plastic bottles.
+The sample bottle rack will hold either 24 round 350 ml, glass sample bottles with Teflon lined caps or 24 wedge-shaped 1000 ml, polypropylene sample bottles with foamed-polyethylene lined caps.

 The glass bottles are held in place by a stainless steel retaining ring installed inside the circle of bottles.
 The ring expands to hold the bottles firmly against the interior of the wire rack.
-The plastic bottles for both the 24 and 12 bottle configurations are held in place by a plastic, funnel-shaped retaining ring that rests on top of the slanted portion of the bottles and fits down inside the circle of bottles.
+The plastic bottles are held in place by a plastic, funnel-shaped retaining ring that rests on top of the slanted portion of the bottles and fits down inside the circle of bottles.
 It is held in place by three large draw cords attached to the bottom of the rack.
 Each of these draw cords is stretched up and hooked onto a corresponding projection located on the ring.

 The sets of glass and plastic bottles are interchangeable in the sample bottle rack.
 However, since each set of bottles has its own retaining ring, only one type of bottle can be used at a time; they cannot be mixed.
 The order in which the bottles are filled is indicated on the plate on the bottom of the rack.
 Since the bottle rack is used for both 24 and 8 bottle configurations, the plate is numbered 1 through 24 and 1 through 8.
-The 12 bottle rack is numbered similarly.